Want to jump higher, run faster and increase your explosiveness for sports? If so you must be strong!

 But is there such thing as having too much strength?
 Well it depends on the person but generally, Yes there is!
 Before getting into that, let's first examine the type of strength and force required for optimum sports performance.

-Strength & Force For Optimum Sports Performance
+Strength and Force For Optimum Sports Performance

 The maximum amount of force you produce during any given sports movement is called F-max.
 I think it's fairly obvious that in most sports endeavors requiring explosiveness, quickness or speed, you'd like your force output to be as high as possible.